 Inviting Hope Home: Let Leaves Lie

-There are yards in my neighborhood that are raked and mowed and watered and landscaped to perfection and those yards are lovely.
+There are yards in my neighborhood that are raked, mowed, watered and landscaped to perfection and those yards are lovely.

 However, my favorite yard is a little less tended to.
 Seed heads have not been lopped off.
 Leaves are massed on the beds; the lawn is minimal and overall the space is colorful and lively.
-This strategy is of course most beneficial to wildlife and quite frankly, cheaper and less intensive to manage.
+My neighbor’s gardening strategy is of course most beneficial to wildlife and quite frankly, cheaper and less intensive to manage.

-This blog series “Bringing Hope Home” is all about native plant gardening.
-“Let Leaves Lie” is the 4th post in the series and will make the argument for why you should pass on raking those leaves!
-I invite to you visit our other posts for related topics.
+My blog series “Bringing Hope Home” is all about gardening for wildlife.
+This piece is the 4th post in the series and will make the argument for why you should pass on raking those leaves each fall! and with the time you save not raking this season, you could read the first 3 pieces in this gardening for wildlife series:

 More Like a Tortoise